markomlikota/SMC-MT/VAR/README_SoftwareVAR.txt

 # Mlikota & Schorfheide : Sequential Monte Carlo With Model Tempering
-# Nov 2021, mlikota@sas.upenn.edu
+# March 2023, mlikota@sas.upenn.edu

 # -------------------------------------------------------------------------------

-Documentation for software folder for VAR illustration in Mlikota & Schorfheide: "Sequential Monte Carlo With Model Tempering".
+Documentation: software folder for VAR illustration in Mlikota & Schorfheide: "Sequential Monte Carlo With Model Tempering".

-See "HowToSetupSMC-EstimationSoftware.txt" in "Documents/Notes"
+Section "How to reproduce results (plots)" below contains instructions on how to replicate our results.
-for general notes on how best to set up SMC(-MT) estimation software.
+The other sections are only meant to help understand the code/software-setup, but are no required for result-replication.